 Privilege: Why it’s bad for philanthropic work confronting systemic injustice

-In his most recent Nonprofit with Balls blog post, Vu Le states that the more privilege people have, the more likely they are to complain about the lack of solutions proposed.
+In a recent Nonprofit AF blog post, Vu Le states that the more privilege people have, the more likely they are to complain about the lack of solutions proposed.
 He calls it "solutions privilege,” "the privilege of expecting solutions that would align with one’s worldview and not challenge one’s privilege."

 Le says that the people who complain about the lack of solutions tend to have a certain degree of privilege: white, men, college-educated, higher income, able-bodied, in positions of power, etc. Acknowledging he is also prone to it, he says that "the inability to register solutions that we do not agree with," "the inability to see the irony of complaining about people complaining without offering solutions, while also not offering solutions" are some of the ways in which privilege manifests: